CITS4407 Open Source Tools and Scripting

 - Students are able to (1) describe the role of software tools and their integration through scripting languages; (2) recognise the importance of consistency in software tool interfaces; and (3) identify and deploy fundamental software components that facilitate software integration and re-use.

-- Typically this unit is assessed in the following ways: (1) programme assignment 1; (2) programme assignment 2; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) programme assignment 1; (2) programme assignment 2; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.